-If your child has attended a Nursery or Children's Centre we will use information from these settings to plan the best programme of support to help them transition to Harvills feeling supported and safe.
+If your child has attended a Nursery or Children's Centre, we will use information from these settings to plan the best programme of support to help them transition to Harvills feeling supported and safe.
+The Early Years team and/or the SENCo will meet with staff from other settings in advance of them beginning at Harvills.